sarhakim/air-quality-agent/README.md

 A conversational agent that monitors air quality in Paris, detects anomalies, and explains their meteorological causes using real-time and historical data.

-**Stack**: LangGraph · Claude Haiku · Open-Meteo · LangSmith · Python 3.12 · uv
+**Stack**: LangGraph · Claude Haiku · Open-Meteo · LangSmith · Python 3.12 · uv .
+Streamlit

 ## Architecture